zmanaa/zmanaa.github.io/_publications/2024-KINETC.md

 Main Findigs
 ======
-We consider a case of nonlinear system with slow manifold inspired by an example from \cite{brunton2016koopman}:
+We consider a case of a nonlinear system with a slow manifold inspired by an example from Brunton et al. (2016):

+\[
 \begin{align}
-\label{eqn:nonlinear_ex}
 \begin{bmatrix}
 x_1 \\
 x_2